liangirene/Predicting_Housing_Prices/README.md

 This project aims to predict housing prices based on various house features using an iterative process that involves specifying, fitting, and analyzing the performance of a model.
 It is divided into 4 sections: exploratory data analysis (EDA), feature engineering, model specification, and regression analysis.

+Data science techniques used:
 - One-Hot Encoding: The categorical variable "Roof Material" is encoded using one-hot encoding to prepare it for model training.
-- Linear Regression from scikit-learn: Linear regression models are used to predict housing prices based on selected features.
+- Linear Regression from `scikit-learn`: Linear regression models are used to predict housing prices based on selected features.
 - Building a Data Pipeline using pandas: The pandas library is used to manipulate and preprocess the dataset, including data cleaning, feature extraction, and transformation.

 ## Data Source